 Melbourne's best old-school Italian diners

 A big bowl of spaghetti, a glass of Sangiovese and a generous serving of tiramisu.
-Melbourne is home to some of the best old-school Italian diners from the iconic Pelligrini's to a locally-loved joint that's been open for over 80 years.
+Melbourne is home to some of the best old-school Italian diners from the iconic Pellegrini's to a locally-loved joint that's been open for over 80 years.

 Pellegrini's